StackExchange/dnscontrol/docs/_providers/cloudns.md

 ## Configuration
 In your credentials file, you must provide your [Api user ID and password](https://asia.cloudns.net/wiki/article/42/).

-Current version of provider doesn't support `sub-auth-id` or  `sub-auth-user`.
+Current version of provider doesn't support `sub-auth-user`.

 {% highlight json %}
 {
   "cloudns": {
     "auth-id": "12345",
+    "sub-auth-id": "12345",
     "auth-password": "your-password"
   }
 }
 {% endhighlight %}

+## Records

+ClouDNS does not supprt DS Record.

 ## Metadata
 This provider does not recognize any special metadata fields unique to ClouDNS.